Fargle/Experiment/README.md

 # Example_exp
 * Included is an example experiment already set up with the required fields.
 You will find the full data set, marked Iris.csv, along with the training and testing data.

-# Setting up Your own Expiremnts
+# Setting up Your own Experiments
 ### Inside a the same directory, the following is required
 * pretrained model or model_config.
 * train_X, train_y, test_X, test_y